bolin-flow/bolin-flow.github.io/content/developing/own_chatgpt/index.md

 ## Build Custom System Prompt

-To create a new model file from an existing model, you can follow these steps.
+To create a new model file from an existing model, we can follow these steps.
 This process involves copying the model file using the `>` operator and creating `new-modelfile` using Ollama.

 Start by copying the modelfile into a new file named new-modelfile.
-You can do this by running the following command in your terminal: `ollama show gemma2:2b-instruct-q4_K_M --modelfile > new-modelfile`
+We run the following command in your terminal: `ollama show gemma2:2b-instruct-q4_K_M --modelfile > new-modelfile`
-This command will extract the model file for `gemma2:2b-instruct-q4_K_M` and save it as new-modelfile in your current directory.
+This command will extract the model file for `gemma2:2b-instruct-q4_K_M` and save it as new-modelfile in the current directory.

 To view the contents of the newly created new-modelfile, use the cat command:`cat new-modelfile`.
-To confirm where the new-modelfile has been saved, you can use the `pwd` command to print the current working directory.
+To confirm where the new-modelfile has been saved, we can use the `pwd` command to print the current working directory.

 <details>

 <summary>
 <b>How to edit modelfile in Visual Studio Code.</b>
 </summary>
-If you want to edit the model file using Visual Studio Code, start by enabling the command to open files directly from the terminal.
+If we want to edit the model file using Visual Studio Code, start by enabling the command to open files directly from the terminal.
 Open the Command Palette by pressing `Cmd+Shift+P` (Mac), type Shell Command, and select Install 'code' command in PATH.
 Once enabled, you can open the new-modelfile by running the command: `code new-modelfile` to open this file.
-After opening the file, you can add a custom prompt or make other modifications to the downloaded language model.
+After opening the file, we can add a custom prompt or make other modifications to the downloaded language model.

 ```
 pwd